search icon

 Commonly a small business will have petty cash, which is actual bills kept onsite.
 This money may be used for minor daily expenses instead of using a credit card or check.
 Businesses use petty cash for things like buying lunch to serve at a meeting or paying an electrician $100 for an unexpected repair.

 In contrast, cash on hand covers all the company’s operating expenses during a slow business season.
-Cash on hand also most likely is not stored on the business’s premises.
+Cash on hand is usually not stored on the business’s premises.

 Cash on Hand Examples

 Any actual cash on-premises, checking accounts, and savings accounts would be classified as cash on hand.
-A piece of real estate you can sell for cash would also count as cash on hand.
-Cash on hand primarily consists of any assets that can be quickly liquified if the need for funds arises.
+A piece of real estate that could be sold for cash would also count as cash on hand.
+Cash on hand primarily consists of any assets that can be quickly liquidated if the need for funds arises.

 Summary

-Every business should prioritize having enough cash on hand to cover its operating expenses for several months to safeguard against the unexpected.
+Cash on hand is the cash that a business has available to use after it has paid all of its expenses.
+Every business should prioritize having enough cash on hand to cover its operating expenses for several months to safeguard against unexpected setbacks.

 Additional Resources:

-To calculate how much cash on hand you need, it’s important as a business owner to carefully track all your expenses and taxes.
-We can walk you through the accounting and budgeting tools you’ll need to stay organized.
-And if you want help, ZenBusiness Money is an app that lets you manage everything in one place.
+To calculate how much cash on hand is needed, it’s important for a business owner to track all their expenses and taxes carefully.
+ZenBusiness can help business owners walk through the accounting and budgeting tools they’ll need to stay organized.
+For those who want even more help, ZenBusiness Money Pro is a bookkeeping app that helps small business owners keep their finances organized in one place.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.